unstoppabledomains/resolution/README.md

 // Domain blockchain-family-keys.x has address for USDT on AVAX: 0xCD0DAdAb45bAF9a06ce1279D1342EcC3F44845af
 ```

-with `uns-devtest-nickshatilo-withdraw-test2.x` only has `token.EVM.ETH.address`
+With `uns-devtest-nickshatilo-withdraw-test2.x` only has `token.EVM.ETH.address`
 record on chain.
 The API resolves to the same wallet address for tokens
 specifically on Ethereum network.